What is a CRM: Features, Benefits, and Costs

 The Difference between a CRM and XRM

-For businesses that rely on consistently identifying and building high-value relationships with new startups and investors, an XRM is a game-changer.
+For businesses that rely on consistently identifying and building high-value relationships with new startups and investors, an XRM (extended relationship management) system is a game-changer.

-As a leading XRM, Rings provides the tools to help you:
+As a leading XRM, Rings AI provides the tools to help you:

 • Find influential connections: Our Pathpower feature helps you find the most valuable people in your network and your strongest connections to them, so you can start reaching out.